fword-dev/f-word.dev/src/episodes/7/index.md

 **Bruce:** Number one, can I have your autograph because you’re obviously a massive star.
 But yeah, I mean that’s entertainment, isn’t it?
 They want the blood.
 They want the knockdown punch.
 Lots of people are saying, “Yes, you’ve got a good point.”
 That might make a web standard, but it doesn’t actually make entertainment.
 I thought about you.
 I mean, I’ve been working at home for 12 years, which is… I mean, it’s great now because my life, okay, my social life has been disrupted, but my actual work has continued much as before.
 And even before COVID, I couldn’t imagine working in an office environment again, it sounds like hell to me, but I can imagine that some people miss it.

 **Vadim:** I tried to defend this idea, and I’m not 100% remote worker myself.
 It was a game for me, try to defend this idea.
-And I think I exceeded, but overall score was against our team.
+And I think I succeeded, but overall score was against our team.
 So…

 **Bruce:** I can understand.
 I mean, you’ve got the kind of face that people want in their office.
 I’ve definitely got a face for remote working.
 So-